prakhar1989/awesome-courses/README.md

   * [Lectures and Assignments](http://www.seas.upenn.edu/~cis500/cis500-f14/index.html#schedule)
   - [Textbook](http://www.cis.upenn.edu/~bcpierce/sf/current/index.html)
 - [CS276](http://www.cs.berkeley.edu/~sanjamg/classes/cs276-fall14/) **Foundations of Cryptography** *UC Berkeley*
-  - This course discusses the complexity-theory foundations of modern cryptography, and looks at recent results in the field such as Fully Homomorphc Encryption, Indistinguishability Obfuscation, MPC and so on.
+  - This course discusses the complexity-theory foundations of modern cryptography, and looks at recent results in the field such as Fully Homomorphic Encryption, Indistinguishability Obfuscation, MPC and so on.
 - [CS278](http://www.cs.berkeley.edu/~luca/cs278-08/) **Complexity Theory** *UC Berkeley*
   - An graduate level course on complexity theory that introduces P vs NP, the power of randomness, average-case complexity, hardness of approximation, and so on.
 - [CS103](http://web.stanford.edu/class/cs103/) **Mathematical Foundations of Computing** *Stanford University*